Truck Regulation Rollback Could Cause More Wilmington Truck Accidents

 Rising truck crash rates continue to be a big problem, which is what prompted the New York Times to publish this troubling data on truck accident deaths in an op-ed entitled: The Trucks are Killing Us.
 The op-ed lamented the fact that the trucking industry was having great success in getting regulations rolled back or repealed, even at the same time as truck crash rates were going up.
 While several important regulations had been repealed at the time of the New York Times op-ed, the situation is soon going to get a lot worse!

 Efforts at repealing regulations were largely stymied over the past year, despite some rollbacks such as the rest break requirement.
-The efforts to undo other rules and to loosen regulations on the trucking industry failed because of divided government... but the government will be divided no longer when President Elect Donald J. Trump officially takes office.
-Trump will be governing with a Republican House and Senate, and the president and congress both have expressed a strong commitment to cutting back on regulations.
+The efforts to undo other rules and to loosen regulations on the trucking industry failed because of divided government.
+But the Republican House and Senate, and the president and congress both have expressed a strong commitment to cutting back on regulations.

 CNBC indicates: "The American Trucking Associations is vowing to come back next month, when both the White House and Congress will be under Republican control, and seek to block state laws that require additional rest breaks for truckers beyond what federal rules require."
 The industry is also interested in achieving other goals with the help of a friendly congress, including upping the weight limit on trucks to 90,000 pounds and increasing the maximum truck length to 33 feet.
 Safety advocates are concerned about the impact these rollbacks could have on road safety, but it is a virtual certainty the rules will be relaxed when it comes to the trucking industry.